stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 After SPAdes finishes, there will be output files in the SRR1984309_spades_assembly folder.
 The key ones are:

--contigs.fasta:   the assembled contigs in FASTA format -scaffolds.fasta: scaffolds in FASTA format -assembly_graph.fastg:   de bruijn graphs used to create contigs.
+*contigs.fasta:   the assembled contigs in FASTA format *scaffolds.fasta: scaffolds in FASTA format *assembly_graph.fastg:   de bruijn graphs used to create contigs.
 Can be visualized using a tool like [Bandage](https://rrwick.github.io/Bandage/)

 Let's look at the contigs in contigs.fasta.
 Navigate to that file in the Finder and open it using a text editor like TextWrangler or TextEdit.